English at Streetsbrook

 In English, children develop skills in speaking, listening, reading and writing.
 This enables them to express themselves creatively and imaginatively and to communicate with others effectively; crucial skills for their future.

 In speaking and listening activities, children are encouraged to discuss their experiences, convey their thoughts and ideas to others and to evaluate their activities orally.

 In reading, we aim to foster a love of books and for children to become fluent, competent readers.
 The children benefit from reading a range of phonics books which are explicitly matched to the children's phonic knowledge.
-The Oxford Tree Reading Scheme is used throughout the school to specifically support the teaching and learning of reading.
-Children also have the opportunity to share and enjoy a wide range of other books through reading for pleasure sessions including poetry, stories, rhymes and non-fiction.
+The Oxford Tree Reading Scheme is also used throughout the school, initially to develop the children's comprehension skills.
+Children have the opportunity to share and enjoy a wide range of other books through reading for pleasure sessions including poetry, stories, rhymes and non-fiction.
 Where possible, we use electronic texts on the Interactive White Boards to support the teaching and learning of reading.
 We have a well stocked library which children visit regularly in order to borrow books for use at school and home.
 All children also benefit from a daily phonics session; the school follows the ‘Letters & Sounds’ programme, although this is currently under review.